 - Too much of anything is bad, and the same goes for the LTD. A company should not be overly dependent on the debts because one has to pay them eventually.
 Not just the principal amount, but the company has to pay the periodic interest.

 - Equity is a safer option for the reason that it is not mandatory for a company to pay dividends.
 However, if a company is issuing debt, then interest payment is mandatory.

 While investing in a company, an investor should always keep a check on the debt to equity ratio of the company.
 Further, investors should keep track of the changing debt structure of a company.

-Every time, a company issues new debt, investors should know the exact purpose.
-For instance, investors should examine if the new debt is for paying another, buy new assets, buy back shares or just to find the operating expenses.
-Taking a loan for funding growth or buy back shares is in the interest of the investors.
+Every time a company issues new debt, investors should know the exact purpose.
+For instance, investors should examine if the new debt is for paying another, buying new assets, buying back shares, or just finding the operating expenses.
+Taking a loan for funding growth or buying back shares is in the interest of the investors.

-On the other hand, going for a loan just to fund operating expenses or pay another loan should ring warning bells for the investors.
-It could mean that the company is having issues with the cash flows.
+On the other hand, going for a loan to fund operating expenses or pay another loan should ring warning bells for the investors.
+It could mean that the company is having issues with the cash flow.

 Moreover, investors must be aware of the industry standards when it comes to capital structure.
-For instance, manufacturing companies raise more capital in the form of debt to buy plant and equipment.
-Similarly, asset-heavy industries, such as steel and the telecommunication have relatively more debt on their balance sheet.
+For instance, manufacturing companies raise more capital in the form of debt to buy plants and equipment.
+Similarly, asset-heavy industries, such as steel and telecommunication, have relatively more debt on their balance sheet.

 A company must always aim for the optimal debt structure.
 An organization should know its capacity and the growth target of the business every year and consider other aspects before bulking up the debt.
 Also, the company should be extra careful and ensure that the principal and interest amount do not impact the cash flow considerably.